Discover your policy value in seconds:

 Am I Taxed On A Whole Life Insurance Cash Out?

-Generally, no. Proceeds from a life settlement are subject to income tax.
+Generally, no. Proceeds from a life settlement are not subject to income tax.
 As contributions to whole life insurance are made with after-tax money, the IRS considers this double taxing and doesn’t deduct anything should you cash out on the value of the policy.

 Similarly, loans against the value of the policy are not taxed, nor is the death benefit itself.